-Recirculating Aquaculture Systems (RAS) have been a core part of PR Aqua’s business since 1998 when we designed and build our first farm in Sechelt BC to raise Atlantic Salmon Smolts for the developing aquaculture industry on Canada’s west coast.
+Recirculating Aquaculture Systems (RAS) have been at the heart of PR Aqua's operations since 1998, when we embarked on constructing our inaugural facility in Sechelt BC.
+This groundbreaking project aimed to cultivate Atlantic Salmon Smolts, setting a new standard for the aquaculture industry along Canada's Pacific coast.

 What is RAS Aquaculture?